-- 1. To establish the communication channel - 2.
-To read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 3.
-To identify themselves by selection of the authentication key - 4.
-To carry out the Chip Authentication Protocol - 5.
-To carry out the Terminal Authentication Protocol on behalf of the user to be performed before the user is authenticated.
+1. To establish the communication channel

+- 2. To read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 3.
+To identify themselves by selection of the authentication key on behalf of the user to be performed before the user is authenticated.